scizen9/SEDM-Docs/source/Efficiency.rst

 ranged from approximately 1.5 to 4.5 nm (:ref:`green curve in figure two
 <fig-delta_waves>`), the overall efficiency dropped considerably.
 The
 shape seems to be closer to what is :ref:`expected based on ray-tracing
 <fig-lab_eff>`.
-However, we were still using the functional form for our
+However, here we are still using the functional form for our
 fiducial wavelengths.
-The plot below shows how the overall efficiency dropped slightly, but because of the varying bin size, the shape changed again, but in a more subtle way.
+The plot below shows how the overall efficiency dropped significantly, but because the wavelength bins now vary in size much closer to the native bin sizes, the shape changed to a more expected form.

 .. _fig-eff_oldfid: